NativeScript/docs-v7/docs/sidekick/user-guide/run-app/livesync-changes.md

 1. Click on the settings button (cogwheel icon) of each selected device and choose a valid certificate.
 For iOS devices, you need to provide a valid mobile provision as well.
 1. Select a **Build Type**.
 1. Under **Configuration**, select **Debug**.
 LiveSync is enabled only for apps built in debug configuration.
 1. (Optional) Enable **Clean Build**.
 Available only for **Cloud** builds.
 When you enable this option, any previously cached data will be ignored and your app will undergo a complete rebuild.
 Initiating a clean build may help you to resolve sporadic build failures.
-1. (Optional) Enable **Webpack**.
-For more information, see [Bundle Your Code with Webpack]({% slug webpack %}).
 1. (Optional) Enable **Start Debugger** to begin a debug session as soon as the app is deployed on the device.
 Start Debugger is available only in Debug Configuration.
 1. Click **Run on Device** and wait for the app to be deployed on the device.